Why convert CSV to PDF?

 What delimiter formats are supported?

 Yes.
-Standard RFC 4180 quoting (fields wrapped in double quotes) is handled correctly, so addresses, sentences, or values containing commas parse into the right columns.
+Standard RFC 4180 quoting (fields wrapped in double quotes) is handled correctly.

 Does the PDF have a watermark?